arindamgupta1994/Showcase-Example_Work/README.md

 Description:
 This project identifies transcription factor binding sites (TFBSs) in the promoter regions of co-expressed maize genes.
 The analysis compares motif counts in selected genes against randomly chosen genes to detect over- or under-represented motifs.
 It demonstrates Python-based genomic data processing, including extracting upstream non-coding sequences and motif search using pattern-matching algorithms.
+Note: Example Fasta files will be reuploaded once storage bandwidth limit is reset in 9 days.

 Showcase 2: Sequence Clustering of Chiroptera Genes